DevonCasey/nmf_practice/exercise.md

 1. Can you add a title to each latent topic representing the words it contains?
 Do these make sense given the articles with each topic?

-1. Now that you have hopefully labeled the latent features with what topics they represent, explore a few articles strongest latent features.
+1. Now that you have hopefully labeled the latent features with what topics they represent, explore a few articles' strongest latent features.
 Do these make sense given the article?

 1. Compare these results to what your results from kmeans / Hierarchical clustering (Week 5 Day 4).